Welcome back to the Rush Limbaugh program here on the EIB Network.

 She goes and sits down.

-He comes around the counter, goes over to her table, whisper hisses in her ear, you can't sit here.
+He comes around the counter, goes over to her table, hisses in her ear, you can't sit here.

 Women in the back.

-And there's a separate entrance to the Starbucks in the back where women sit in shabbier, you know, place to, and that's where women go, the men were just outraged that a woman would think it was her right to come in the front door of a Starbucks.
+The men were just outraged that a woman would think it was her right to come in the front door of a Starbucks.

 And here's a liberal woman who then goes around the back and calmly goes through the back door.

-Uh they go to Saudi Arabia, they put on the burqa, and they go in the back door of Starbucks.
+They go to Saudi Arabia, they put on the burqa, and they go in the back door of Starbucks.

 And you know what she actually said in this article?